perfsonar/docs/install_debian.rst

     apt-get install perfsonar-core

+  During the installation process, you'll be asked to choose a password for the pscheduler and the esmond databases.

   Just as in TestPoint Bundle, optional packages are available and can be installed via a script or manually.

   *Optional Packages*